Order management plays a major role in a business’s ability to meet customer demand and increase sales.

 Order processing includes product picking, sorting, packing, tracking, and shipping.
 In general, this is done in six steps.

 These steps include order placement, order reception, product picking, packing, shipping, and delivery.
 In the first two steps, the order comes in through various channels and is sent along to the fulfillment team to prepare for shipment.
-These orders may be placed over-the-phone, in person, through an eCommerce marketplace, or in another way.
+These orders may be placed over-the-phone, in person, through an eCommerce or online marketplace, or in another way.

 The final four steps fall on the fulfillment team.
 They first locate the products in the order.
 Then they assemble and place the order in safe, branded eCommerce packaging.
 The packages are shipped to the customer and updates are provided as needed.
 Finally, the product arrives at the customer's provided delivery location